 The relevant bodies should agree as part of the procedure whether one agency will communicate with all victims, or whether an appropriate agency will lead in a specific case.
-People who make use of the ASB Case Review/Community Trigger procedure may well feel that they have been let down by agencies in the past so it is important that they receive timely and consistent communication regarding their case.
+In some instances, people who make use of the ASB Case Review procedure may feel that they have previously been let down by agencies, so it is important that they receive timely and consistent communication regarding their case.

-When communicating with victims, local agencies should consider victim support issues and whether they could benefit from being signposted or referred to local victims' services.
+When communicating with victims, local agencies should consider victim support issues, including considering any existing vulnerabilities, and whether they could benefit from being signposted or referred to local victims' services.

-Publishing data:
+Publishing data requirements: